 Recent findings:

 Up to two-thirds of pregnant women with untreated syphilis may develop unwanted complications compared to a barkground rate of 14% in pregnant women without syphilis.
-A review of interventions to screen and manage infections during pregnancy found that those focussing on syphilis demonstrated an 80% reduction in stillbirths than strategies to treat, detect or prevent other infections in pregnancy (7-22% reduction).
+A review of interventions to screen and manage infections during pregnancy found that those focussing on syphilis demonstrated an 80% reduction in stillbirths as compared with strategies to treat, detect or prevent other infections in pregnancy, such as malaria (22% reduction), HIV (7% reduction) or bacterial vaginosis (12% reduction).
 Detection and treatment of syphilis before the third trimester (28 weeks) can revert the risk of adverse outcomes to background rates.

 Summary: